Old 666: Mapping mission

 Once out of danger, Sgt.
 Able piloted Old 666 on a dead-reckoning return heading, determined by the badly wounded Zeamer, while the unscathed substitute copilot, Lt.
 John T. Britton, took stock of the damage to the aircrew and their aircraft.
 Zeamer, drifting in and out of consciousness, advised Able on keeping level and on course.
-Radio operator Vaughan, while nursing his neck wound, calculated a heading for Dobodura, an Allied airfield on the eastern coast of Papua, New Guinea, for an emergency landing (it was not expected that Zeamer could survive a return flight over the Owen-Stanley mountains to Port Moresby).
+Radio operator Vaughan, while nursing his neck wound, calculated a heading for Dobodura, an Allied airfield on the eastern coast of Papua, New Guinea, for an emergency landing (it was not expected that Zeamer could survive a return flight over the Owen Stanley Range to Port Moresby).
 Britton, having returned to his seat for the balance of the flight, landed at Dobodura without working flaps or brakes, requiring him to carefully ground loop Old 666 near the end of the 6000 ft runway.
 There was no further damage to the B-17.